mtyin/spanner-graph-agent/src/graph_agents/instructions/construction/DIAGRAM_TO_DATA_INSTRUCTIONS.md

 1.  **Analyze and Report**: Scan the entire diagram and identify all elements that do not conform to the **INPUT GUIDELINES** (e.g., unrecognized shapes like ovals, ambiguous connectors).
 List these potential issues clearly for the user.
 2.  **Confirm to Proceed**: After listing the issues, **explicitly ask the user if they want to proceed** with the extraction despite the potential for errors.
-3.  **Extract on Confirmation**: If the user agrees, proceed to extract the graph data by following the **CORE EXTRACTION LOGIC**.
+3.  **Extract on Confirmation**: If the user agrees, proceed to extract the graph data by following the **GRAPH EXTRACTION LOGIC**.
 If the user declines, stop the process.

 ---

-## 4. CORE EXTRACTION LOGIC
+## 4. GRAPH EXTRACTION LOGIC

 You must follow these rules precisely to analyze the provided multi-page flowchart diagram and extract its content: